 Quality of Sleep Matters Not Quantity of Sleep

-One of the most heartbreaking truths that I had to face was, sleeping from 6 am to 2 pm isn’t the same as sleeping from 10 pm to 6 am.
-Lots of processes take place within your body such as detoxification and production of waste.
+One of the most heartbreaking truths that I had to face was that sleeping from 6 am to 2 pm isn’t the same as sleeping from 10 pm to 6 am.
+Lots of processes take place within your body, such as detoxification and production of waste.
 You have to keep in mind that your biological clock is working and that demands you to sleep at the right time.

 Sleep Schedule in this Lockdown

-It would be unfair to ask you to change your sleep cycle all at once and that’s not even possible but one thing that we can do is slowly trying to shift the cycle backward.
+It would be unfair to ask you to change your sleep cycle all at once and that’s not even possible but one thing that we can do is, slowly try to shift the cycle backward.

-As much I find each to mention all of these facts, I can’t deny that I myself is stuck in a bad sleeping cycle.
+As much as I find pleasure to mention all of these facts, I can’t deny that I, myself is stuck in a bad sleeping cycle.
 As much as I want you guys to improve your lifestyle, I am going to try to follow them myself.
-For more awesome articles visit here.
+For more awesome articles, visit here.